crouchingtigerhiddenadam/nano-hat-oled-armbian/README.md

 THE SOFTWARE.

 ### Enable i2c0
-You can either enable the i2c0 interface using armbian-config or editing `/boot/armbianEnv.txt`
+You can either enable the i2c0 interface using armbian-config or editing `/boot/armbianEnv.txt`.

-#### Using armbian-config
+#### Method 1: Use armbian-config
 ```
 sudo apt install armbian-config
 sudo armbian config